 Home > Diet and nutrition > News Updated 25 March 2013 Motsoaledi signs new salt regulations The Heart and Stroke Foundation has congratulated Health Minister Aaron Motsoaledi on signing regulations to reduce the salt content in several foodstuffs.
 2 Related Toddlers' foods often too salty The salty habits of South Africans 10 salty food culprits Salt is killing South Africans Salt causes 2.3 million deaths a year Check Glycaemic index tool » Count Calorie counter » Quiz Ready for weight loss? » Ask DietDoc » Why it's good to go low-carb Enjoying fish without the risk The Heart and Stroke Foundation South Africa welcomed the announcement that the health minister on 18 March 2013 signed legislation to make salt reduction in the food industry mandatory.
 "This is wonderful news and the Heart and Stroke Foundation would like to congratulate the Minister of Health, Mr Aaron Motsoaledi, on taking this important step, helping South Africans to reduce salt in their diet," says Dr Vash Mungal-Singh, CEO of the Heart and Stroke Foundation SA."Other countries have introduced salt reduction on a voluntary basis and not always successfully.
 South Africa may achieve salt reduction targets quicker compared to other countries where salt legislation is not mandatory and the world will be watching us to see if our approach works," she said.Mr Motsoaledi on many occasions stated his intention to regulate the food industry in terms of permitted salt content to help lower blood pressure amongst the population and thereby save lives.
 South Africans have one of the highest rates of hypertension worldwide.
 An estimated 6.3 million people are believed to be living with high blood pressure in SA, making them more susceptible to life-threatening diseases like stroke and heart disease.10 strokes, 5 heart attacks every hourStatistics show that there are about 130 heart attacks and 240 strokes daily in South Africa.
 That means that 10 people will suffer a stroke and five people will have a heart attack – every hour.Mr Motsoaledi has been supportive of salt reduction campaigns for some time, stating back in 2011 in Parliament that: "[The] South African diet has been shown to be very high in salt.
 The desired amount of salt for your body is known to be 4-6g per day.
 But in our country it is up to 9.8 grams per day i.e. more than two times the physiologically required amount.
 More salt is already found in food rather than individuals adding it on the table."The World Health Organisation recommends that adults eat less than 5g of salt (a teaspoon) a day.The Heart and Stroke Foundation says a staggering 80% of cardiovascular diseases could be prevented through modified behaviour – like reducing salt.
 "Many South Africans know that too much of salt is not good for their health but they don’t know that it is actually killing them," warns Dr Mungal-Singh.Salt WatchThe organisation last week launched a new lobby group called Salt Watch, formed to educate South Africans on the dangers of high salt consumption.
 The group will complement the work done at government level."The problem is that up to 60% of this salt is hidden in products and consumed by people probably unaware of the high salt content in their food," says Dr Mungal-Singh.Studies have shown that South African bread is among the saltiest in the world.Dr Singh says that fortunately many role players in the food industry are supportive of the new legislation and have already begun implementing salt reduction strategies in food manufacturing.
 "Legislation alone is not going to lower salt consumption in the country and improve health.
 This is going to be a collaborative effort of government, the food industry and organisations such as the Heart and Stroke Foundation.
 "And the people of South Africa also have a role to play.
-People have to start choosing products with lower salt and to use less salt at the table and when cooking."- (Heart and Stroke Foundation South Africa press release) More in Diet and nutrition High-fat diets linked to breast cancer More: Diet and nutritionNews advertisement Get a quote Momentum - save up to 35% on healthcare advertisement Read Health24’s Comments Policy Comment on this story 2 comments Add your comment Thank you, your comment has been submitted.
+People have to start choosing products with lower salt and to use less salt at the table and when cooking."- (Heart and Stroke Foundation South Africa press release) More in Diet and nutrition What to eat to be a super soccer player More: Diet and nutritionNews advertisement Get a quote Momentum - save up to 35% on healthcare advertisement Read Health24’s Comments Policy Comment on this story 2 comments Add your comment Thank you, your comment has been submitted.
 Logout Comment 0 characters remaining Share on Facebook Logout Comment 0 characters remaining Share on Facebook Loading comments...
-Other news Medical Aspirin benefits only some colorectal cancer patients Medical Gene therapy may boost power of cochlear implants Mental health Educated people recover better from brain injuries Medical A little wine might contribute to kidney health News Public seeks health info when famous people die Lifestyle Impotence can be reversed by lifestyle changes From our sponsors Momentum Health OatWell Dual Cross Is being overweight or obese dangerous?
-Tips to keep your immunity strong this winter Smile your way to better health Live healthier Strenghten your immunity » Keep your immunity strong Immune system boosters Boost your family's immunity 5 immune boosters in your kitchen You don’t need a handful of vitamins and supplements to keep your body healthy, check out these five immune boosting foods you probably already have in your kitchen.
-Laugh a little » Eat yourself happy Laugh more and live longer Laughing yoga the best medicine The healing power of laughter A good chuckle doesn't only make you feel happy for a moment, it's beneficial to your health too.
+Other news Medical Exercise after menopause keeps women's minds in shape Medical Male circumcision lowers HIV risk for women Medical Probiotics may ease your high blood pressure News Inmate takes two hours to die in another botched execution Columnists If the Oscar trial were a movie ...
+Medical Shah Rukh Khan battles knee pain From our sponsors A number of good reasons why saving the tooth is a better option Breakfast like a King Alzheimer’s disease – incurable but preventable Cancer is a word that strikes fear into the hearts of many.
+Live healthier Yoga » Exercise time?
+Yoga mats matter Yoga and sleep What yoga can do for you Yoga is a stress-buster, but it also helps with anxiety, depression, insomnia, back pain and other ills.
+Allergy alert » Allergy myths Cold or allergy?
+Children and allergies Allergy facts vs. fiction Some of the greatest allergy myths and misconceptions can actually be damaging to your health.